-Maputo Mensah is devoted to building a new center for the arts in the beautiful Ghaniain coastal village of Kokrobite, on land he already owns.
+Maputo Mensah is devoted to building a new center for the arts in the beautiful Ghanaian coastal village of Kokrobite.
 This center will be a venue for teaching and preserving West Africa's traditional arts, and will give young people a place to grow into the next generation of world-class artists.
 It will also give these young ones focus and direction in life as they learn the deep cultural traditions that underpin the songs, dances, and stories of Africa.

 For the Art

 As the now-closed Academy of African Music and Arts did, the Akpe Cultural Center will attract students of all ages from the rest of the world, including established artists wishing to infuse their own work with the sound and soul of Africa.
 Stevie Wonder came to AAMA; so did Rita Marley, Isaac Hayes, and Steve Coleman.

 The Akpe Cultural Center will preserve and offer the best in traditional African arts, but it will also provide space and opportunity for experimentation, fusion, and in many ways, therapy.
 Just as children are nurtured by the arts of Africa, adults find these arts uniquely healing to the spirit.
 They are increasingly needed in today’s world.

 For the People